Astros trying to give Houston a boost in wake of Harvey

 ''We're doing this for the city,'' shortstop Carlos Correa said. ''We want to bring a lot of joy and happiness to the fans out here in Houston, especially after everything they've been through this year.
 It's been a tough year for the city.
 So if we can bring something through baseball, we're going to do it.''

-Though they take pride in being a bright spot in a difficult time, Hinch doesn't want to make too much of their role.
+Though the Astros take pride in being a bright spot in a difficult time, Hinch doesn't want to make too much of their role.

 ''We all need to keep it in proper perspective, we're a baseball team,'' he said. ''We play a game and we provide entertainment and a lot of enthusiasm and a lot of agony along the way, too.
 But it does bring some exposure to a community that needs as much support from around the country to rebuild itself for months to come, not just days to come.''